Crypto-TII/CryptographicEstimators/README.md

  - Permutation Equivalence
  - Linear Equivalence

+You can also access the estimators through [this](https://estimators.crypto.tii.ae/) user friendly and installation-free web application.

 ## Getting Started 🚀
 This project is meant to be run through a terminal or inside a docker container.